sckieran/Metabarcoding_Pipeline_Waits/README.md

 - A file in the "reports" folder that tracks the different filtering steps taken by DADA2 and the reads per sample at each step.
 Only includes samples that had >0 reads pass the initial quality filter.
 -
 Yay!
 You're done!
 Time to analyze your data in R or excel, affiliate sample names with metadata, and evaluating your parameters.
 Hooray!

-## Alternate Step 4: Filtering data, performing ASV selection, and performing REMOTE BLAST
-Very similar to regular step 4, but ignores any local database and performs remote blast.
-Remote BLAST is very slow for large #s of sequences, so be prepared to wait.
-This script is currently being tested, and may be revised to make it easier to BLAST large numbers of sequences.

-### Inputs
-- Your sequence data files in folders labeled 'gene1'...'geneN'
-- A params_file for each gene, called params_file_gene1...params_file_geneN.
-You can specify the 'params_file' part of the name.

-### Usage

-**Command line Usage**
-Fill in the wrapper as with step 4 local.
-The name and directory must be the same between the steps.
-If you've done an NCBItax2lin run, put the output in your project directory.

-`sbatch step_4_remote_wrapper.sh`

-**Head Node Usage**

-The program takes the following arguments:
-* -n  'your_project' mandatory:  must be the same as your step 2 name
-* -g  'genelist' mandatory: same genelist as steps 1 and 2
-* -d  '/path/to/your/project/directory' mandatory: should be the same as steps 1 and 2
-* -m 'params_file' mandatory: just the first part of the file name, program assumes that it ends '_gene1'...'geneN' for each gene in the genelist.
-Default is "params_file"
-* -p 'pattern1' default: same as in step 2, default is "_R1.fastq"
-* -q 'pattern2' default: same as in step 2, default is "_R2.fastq"
-* -l path to your R package library

-`bash step_3_filter_and_blast.sh -n name -g genelist -d project_directory -m params_file_prefix -p pattern1 -q pattern2 -l rlib

-### Outputs

-- A folder in your project_directory called "gene1_dada_out" for gene1...geneN.
-Within that:
-    - A folder called "subsampled" containing your subsampled reads for improving error rate estimation time.
-    - A folder called "filtered" containing your filtered reads.
-Altered based on your input to the params file
-    - A folder called "sample_seqfiles" containing your _seqs.txt file of unique ASVs and read counts for each sample
-    - your_project_gene1_combined_ASVs.fasta, a fasta containing every unique ASV that passed the dada2 filters for any sample, this is the input to blast.
-Sequences are named seq_1...seq_n.
-    - your_project_gene_remote_blast_out, the raw output of the blastn.
-Contains every hit, the seq ID, the subject accession number, identity and length.
-Does not report no hits, which are inferred at a later step.
-    - your_project_gene_remote_blast_out_with_tax, the raw blast output that adds taxonomy to each blast hit
-    - your_project_remote_best_blast_hits.txt a file that has one row for each input sequence (seq_1...seq_n), reporting the best blast hit based on the taxonomic assesment done by this script.
-    - your ncbi taxonomy files
-- A folder in your project_directory called "results_tables", which includes:
-  - a taxa table with every unique ASV reported for every sample, with read count, identity, and taxonomic information
-  - a raw ASV table that has each unique ASV (unfiltered for RRA) and read count per sample.
-Pre-blast, so no taxa information.
-- A file in the "reports" folder that tracks the different filtering steps taken by DADA2 and the reads per sample at each step.
-Only includes samples that had >0 reads pass the initial quality filter.

-## Optional: Step 5: Re-run low % hits with NCBI remote BLAST

-If your local database is too small or doesn't contain enough contaminant breadth, it might be useful to remotely blast your worst hits (those with low percent identity).
-That will help you understand if there's more data you can extract from this dataset.
-This optional step takes an identity percent threshold cutoff you provide, extracts sequences whose **best** BLAST hit in your local database was lower than your cutoff (not inclusive), and re-runs those samples with remote blast.
-This is time consuming for a large number of sequences.
-Future updates to this script may improve the remote blast processing time by chunking the sequences, but this is only a workaround - the NCBI API controls the rate at which sequences are BLASTed.

-The outputs are a new taxatable with only the remote hits, a new remote_best_hits.txt file with your best hits, and a file called local_vs_remote_best_hits.txt which compares the identity and taxa of the best hits for each sequence with a best local hit below your cutoff.

-### Inputs

-- Your genelist from step 4
-- Your _seqs.txt files, the script will look for them in the ./sample_seqfiles folder.

-### Usage

-**Command Line Usage**
-Fill out the wrapper as before: dirr=/path/to/your/project same as in previous steps genelist=/path/to/your/genelist must be the same as in step 4 prefix=your_project must be the same as in step 4 cutoff=98 must be numeric, must provide some input (no default).
-Leaving blank will BLAST all sequences but also might produce unexpected behavior.
-Value is non-inclusive (ie, cutoff-98 will extract sequences with % identity match of 0-97.9%) rlib="~/path/to/rpackages"

-`sbatch step_5_wrapper.sh`

-**Head Node Usage**

-This program takes the following arguments:
-* -n your_project #must be the same as step 4
-* -g /path/to/your/genelist #must be the same as step 4
-* -d /path/to/your/project/directory #must be the same as step 4
-* -c cutoff #numeric, non-inclusive percent identity cutoff.
-Samples with values less than $cutoff will be re-run with remote BLAST.
-* -l /path/to/Rpackages/

-`bash step_5_add_remote_blast.sh -n your_project -g genelist -d /your/project -c cutoff -l /path/to/rPackages/`

-### Outputs

-- remote taxatable and best_remote_blast_hits.txt in your results_tables directory
-- comparative blast hit tab-delimited table for the best hit of each re-run sequence with fields sequence, %identity-local, %identity-remote, taxa-local and taxa-remote/